 - Vector DBs like Qdrant can score across multiple embeddings, choosing the best match (e.g., closest patch, paragraph, or step)

-- The inner vector can have a fixed dimension even if the outer dimension is variable - which is quite common, e.g. number of patches of images and number of paragraphs of articles depend on specific data.
-Vector having fix dimension is required by most vector databases, as it's essential for building vector index.
+- The inner vector can have a fixed dimension even if the outer dimension is variable, which is quite common, e.g. the number of patches of images and the number of paragraphs of articles depend on specific data.
+A vector having a fixed dimension is required by most vector databases, as it’s essential for building a vector index.

 Qdrant is a popular vector database that supports both dense vectors and multi-vectors.
 CocoIndex maps vector types to Qdrant-compatible formats as follows: